Exercises After Ostomy Surgery: Level 1

 3. Hold your breath and keep your arms up for 8 seconds, if you can.

-4. Breathe out through pursed lips (like you’re blowing out candles) for 8 seconds.
+4. Breathe out through pursed lips (as if you’re blowing out candles) for 8 seconds.
 As you do, slowly lower your arms back to your sides.
 Keep your arms straight.

 5. Relax for 1 to 2 seconds.